Dorian Wood

-Dorian Wood (born 1975) is an American singer, composer, performance artist, visual artist and writer.
+Dorian Wood (born 1975) is an American singer, composer, performance artist, visual artist, and writer.

-Early history
+Early life and education

 Wood was born in Los Angeles, California to Costa Rican parents.
 They began their musical education at a very early age, under the tutelage of their grandfather, the pianist Calasanz Alvarez.
 In their early teens, Wood’s parents divorced, and Wood’s mother moved them and their sisters to Costa Rica.
 They continued their studies at the Conservatorio de Castella, and after graduating, they made their way back to Los Angeles.
 They studied film at Los Angeles City College for two years but then dropped out to concentrate on music.
 Wood first gained exposure performing on the gay bar circuit.

 Career

 Wood released their debut album, BOLKA, independently in 2006.
 Produced by Rebecca Stout, BOLKA received wide critical acclaim for its impeccable merging of folk, soul, Bulgarian choral music and experimental music.
 They quickly followed up BOLKA with the EP, Black Pig Suite.
 In 2010, they released the album Brutus, which featured only Wood on vocal and piano, and was recorded live at the church St. Giles in the Fields in London, in the midst of their European tour.

 Wood was a member of the Los Angeles-based experimental orchestra Killsonic for three years.
 Wood received critical praise for their performance and "picture perfect" art direction (Los Angeles Times) in the Killsonic opera, Tongues Bloody Tongues, presented at the REDCAT in Los Angeles in 2010.
 Wood performed at the REDCAT again in 2011 in the opera Zoophilic Follies, along with Timur and The Dime Museum.

 In 2011, Wood was commissioned by LACE (Los Angeles Contemporary Exhibitions) to present a new work for the performance series Los Angeles Goes Live, part of Pacific Standard Time.
 Wood's performance installation, Athco, Or The Renaissance of Faggot Tree, incorporated over 30 performers, and was presented at Barnsdall Art Park.
 That same year, Wood performed with acclaimed artist Marina Abramović in her piece An Artist's Life Manifesto, presented at the Museum of Contemporary Art, Los Angeles.

 Wood released the album Rattle Rattle in 2013.
 An epic collection of original doomsday-themed songs that form one strong, continuous piece, Rattle Rattle incorporated over 60 musicians, including a 45-member choir assembled by Wood themself, The Difficult Women, as well as duets with Angela Correa (Correatown, Les Shelleys) and Nina Savary.
 Wood directed the controversial video for the first single "La Cara Infinita" (a duet with Eddika Organista), which featured a guest appearance by Margaret Cho.
 Wood's following video for their single "O" featured performance artist Rafa Esparza and model/make-up artist Taryn Piana.